axios/axios/README.md

 ## Request Config

 These are the available config options for making requests.
 Only the `url` is required.
-Requests will default to `GET` if `method` is not specified.
+Default requests will be `GET`, if the `method` is not specified.

 ```js
 {